 Private timber companies have traditionally opened their lands to modern firearm hunters during established seasons.
 Archery and muzzleloader hunters should be aware they may not have full access, and access levels during their respective seasons varies by year and by landowner.
-Most often, access is influenced by industrial fire classifications issued by the Washington Department of Natural Resources (DNR).
+Most often, access is influenced by industrial fire classifications issued by the Washington DNR.
 Hence, timber lands may be closed during archery and muzzleloader seasons, which typically begin earlier in the autumn when there is a greater risk of forest fire.
-Hunters are urged to respect the landowners by adhering to any access restrictions they have in place.
+Hunters are urged to respect landowners by adhering to any access restrictions they have in place.